sorl/yamltools/README.rst

 yamltools
 =========
-Uses `OrderedDict` in the conversion process from YAML <-> JSON so that order is preserved for dictionary (hash) keys and some pretty options set for indenting.
+Uses ``collections.OrderedDict`` in the conversion process from YAML <-> JSON so that order is preserved for dictionary (hash) keys and some pretty options set for indenting.

 Usage::